 - Walleye has dark bars or saddles running from the upper sides over the back.
-Walleye’s eyes are large, pearlescent and opaque.
+Their eyes are large, pearlescent and opaque.
 Their caudal and anal fins have white colored tips.

 - Cod has dark spots on the side of their body.
-Cod has whiskers on its lower jaw.
+They have whiskers on the lower jaw.

 - The walleye body is long, thin and round.

 Size and Weight

 - Walleye average 22 inches long and weigh up to 20 pounds.

 - Cod average 25 to 42 inches long and weigh up to 26 pounds depending on if they live near the shore or offshore.

 - Cod lives up to 20 years.

 Walleye consume the following: